Please note that the Ireland in the Spring Program is not available to students in their first year of college.

 Complete the Application Form.

-Submit two Recommendation Forms.
+Submit two Recommendation Forms (located on the Program Application Page).
 Please note one reference should come from an advisor and another from a faculty or staff member.

 Non-CSS students are only accepted if there are open spots and should arrange to have a transcript sent to Tammy Ostrander.
 Non-CSS students should work with their home school financial aid office.